 This article explores the revolutionary values and objectives of anarcho-syndicalism by utilizing primary sources of two influential socialist uprisings (The Paris Commune of 1871 and Revolutionary Catalonia in 1936) in conjunction with the ideas of philosophers Diego Abad de Santillan, Peter Kropotkin, and George Orwell.

 To those with a mainstream understanding of political theory, the word ‘anarchism’ is likely synonymous with the terms’ oblivion’ or ‘chaos.’
 Most would envision an anarchist society as void of order, control, or stable institutions.
 However, if you ask revolutionary philosophers such as Peter Kropotkin about the meaning of anarchism, they would likely cite it as the abolition of hierarchy (not social order) and the state (not structured society).
 As members of an advanced civilization built on the hierarchical structures that anarchists advocate against, these ideals and objectives seem unfathomable and perhaps contradictory.
 However, studying the underlying beliefs, perceptions, and values of anarchists is valuable to even the most moderate intellectuals as it pinpoints the deepest sources of political understanding and disagreement; perceptions of human nature, ethics, and freedom.

 This article studies the theory and practice of anarcho-syndicalism, a left-wing anarchist ideology that advocates for the replacement of state-capitalism with decentralized democratic planning.
 Anarcho-syndicalists usually identify inequality as the primary source of misery, and both the state and capitalism as the primary sources of inequality.
-By studying these ideas, even if we are not convinced to start a revolution of our own, we can learn from the traditions and objectives of anarchism, as well as its criticisms of the contemporary state-capitalist structure.
+By studying these ideas, even if we are not convinced to start a revolution of our own, we can learn more about our core assumptions about human nature and social power structures.
 These are the lessons that this article seeks to extract from the last 170 years of anarchist history – beginning with what many consider among the first attempts of a worker’s revolution.

 Voices of Paris Commune